RateMyPlacement and RateMyApprenticeship are now Higherin: Learn More

 What skills do you need for Computer Science?

-Computer Science is a very techy sector.
-So you’ll need a strong bunch of tech skills to ace your role.
-In addition to soft skills like communication, organisation, critical thinking, problem solving and attention to detail, it’s a good idea to understand:
+In addition to soft skills like communication, organisation, critical thinking, problem solving and attention to detail, you’ll need a strong bunch of tech skills to ace your role:

 • Computer networks